-{¶28} The Sixth and Twelfth Districts have concluded that the additional term hearings under the Reagan Tokes Law are more analogous to parole revocation proceedings.
+{¶73} The Sixth and Twelfth Districts have concluded that the additional term hearings under the Reagan Tokes Law are more analogous to parole revocation proceedings.
 State v.
-Stenson, 6th Dist.
-Lucas No. L-20-1074, 2022-Ohio-2072, ¶ 31 ("the Reagan Tokes Law creates a liberty interest more akin to probation revocation decisions"); State v.
-Guyton, 12th Dist.
-Butler No. CA2019-12-203, 2020-Ohio-3837, ¶ 17 ("[t]]he hearings conducted by the ODRC under R.C.
+Stenson, 2022-Ohio-2072, 190 N.E.3d 1240, ¶ 31 (6th Dist.) ("the Reagan Tokes Law creates a liberty interest more akin to probation revocation decisions"); Guyton, 2020-Ohio-3837, at ¶ 17 ("[t]he hearings conducted by the ODRC under R.C.
 2967.271(C) are analogous to parole revocation proceedings, probation revocation proceedings, and postrelease control violation hearings").
-The Twelfth District explains this conclusion merely by stating that "[t]]his is because all three situations concern whether a convicted felon has committed violations while under the control and supervision of the ODRC."
+The Twelfth District explains this conclusion merely by stating that "[t]his is because \ \ \ all three situations concern whether a convicted felon has committed violations while under the control and supervision of the ODRC."
 Guyton at ¶ 17.
 The Sixth District undertakes a more thorough analysis, explaining that "the Reagan Tokes Law functions unlike the merely discretionary decision to release an offender on parole," which is largely "subjective' and 'predictive."

 Stenson at ¶ 28-30, quoting Greenholtz at 13.
 Rather, the Sixth District finds that the additional term hearing of the Reagan Tokes Law functions more like a parole revocation decision by requiring "two determinations under R.C.
 2967.271(C)(1): (1) did the offender, during his incarceration, commit certain rule violations or unprosecuted crimes?-'wholly retrospective factual question[s]'; and (2) does this behavior demonstrate that the offender still poses a threat to society?"
 Stenson at ¶ 30, quoting Greenholtz at 8.
 This conclusion is also expressly favored by the five dissenting judges in the Eighth District's en banc opinion.
 See Delvallie at ¶ 140-142 (Forbes, J., et al., dissenting) ("Unlike Ohio's parole eligibility proceedings, the Reagan Tokes Law includes an express presumption of release[.]") and ¶ 192 (Mays, J., et al., dissenting in part).

-{¶29} Under this parole revocation view, the process that is due with regard to the additional term hearing under the Reagan Tokes Law is set forth in the United States Supreme Court's decision in Morrissey.
+{¶74} Under this parole revocation view, the process that is due with regard to the additional term hearing under the Reagan Tokes Law is set forth in the United States Supreme Court's decision in Morrissey.
 See Stenson at ¶ 31; Guyton at ¶ 14; and Delvallie at ¶ 148 (Forbes, J., dissenting).
 Pursuant to Morrissey, the minimum requirements of due process include the following for parole revocation proceedings:

-- (a) written notice of the claimed violations of parole; - (b) disclosure to the parolee of evidence against him; - (c) opportunity to be heard in person and to present witnesses and documentary evidence; - (d) the right to confront and cross-examine adverse witnesses (unless the hearing officer specifically finds good cause for not allowing confrontation); - (e) a "neutral and detached" hearing body such as a traditional parole board, members of which need not be judicial officers or lawyers; and
+(a) written notice of the claimed violations of parole;

+(b) disclosure to the parolee of evidence against him;

+(c) opportunity to be heard in person and to present witnesses and documentary evidence;

+(d) the right to confront and cross-examine adverse witnesses (unless the hearing officer specifically finds good cause for not allowing confrontation);

-(f) a written statement by the factfinders as to the evidence relied on and reasons for revoking parole.
+(e) a "neutral and detached" hearing body such as a traditional parole board, members of which need not be judicial officers or lawyers; and (f) a written statement by the factfinders as to the evidence relied on and reasons for revoking parole.